 On the bright side:

 You have a positive long-term relationship/marriage.
 You are both happy where you are.
 Because of traveling, you found your soul mate and could not be happier.

 You stop traveling and then one of the following happens:

 - You realize after dating for a longer period of time that this person is not “the one” for you and the relationship ends.
 That is okay, it happens.
 Maybe you go back to traveling, maybe you do not.

 - Your gypsy side kicks in.
 So for the true gypsy souls, it is hard to stay in one place for too long, no matter how much you love that person.
 In this case, you stopped traveling and now it has been a year, 2 years, 3 years and you are ready to go again, what do you do?
 Long distance relationship?
 Have your partner travel with you?
 This type of outcome is very real and I hear about it a lot from friends.
 They thought that they met the perfect person who they wanted to stop traveling for, yet in a couple of years they want to hit the road again and are stuck.
 They still want to be with the person but they also need to satisfy their need to travel.
 I think this is why it is important to be with somebody who understands and respects the need to travel and does not try to change that about you.
 Just because you stopped traveling for the time does not mean that you will never travel again.
 Is your partner going to be okay with that?
 Can that person travel with you or support a long distance relationship?
 These are things that you should talk about up front and determine.

 The Relationship with Yourself

 In conclusion, being a traveler is not synonymous with being single.
 You can maintain relationships while traveling, whether they are long distance, short term or having your partner travel with you.
 You can also chose to date casually or stay solo and work on the relationship with yourself No matter what happens if there is one thing that traveling teaches us about relationships let that be not to settle.
-DO.
-NOT.SETTLE.

 Free E-Book & Newsletter